-Some of the features that you need to look for before choosing the best door stop alarm for your needs are the loudness level since it needs to be able to wake you up even from the deepest sleep (I have not seen a door stop alarm go underneath 120dB, so almost all models are enough to give the intruder a heart attack and to even wake up your neighbors) and you should also take into consideration the ability to stop the door from opening for as long as possible (most manufacturer add a rubber layer on the bottom of the door stop, but its efficiency will vary depending on the type of floor in your home).
+Some of the features that you need to look for before choosing the best door stop alarm to fit your needs are the loudness level since it needs to be able to wake you up even from the deepest sleep (I have not seen a door stop alarm horn that goes underneath 120dB, so pretty much any model should be loud enough to give the intruder a heart attack and to even wake up your neighbors) and you should also take into consideration the ability to stop the door from opening for as long as possible (most manufacturers add a rubber layer on the bottom of the door stop, but its efficiency will vary depending on the type of floor in your home).

 |1.
 Sabre Door Stop Security Alarm||2.
 EMDMAK Door Stop Alarm||3.
 GE SH50246 Security Door Stop Alarm|

 1. Sabre HS-DSA Door Stop Alarm